 SeaWorld Christmas Celebration

-Beginning November 10, SeaWorld takes their South Texas aquatic park to the North Pole for a fun Christmas event in San Antonio.
-Visitors to SeaWorld will be treated to the typical SeaWorld offerings as well as a number of holiday-themed events, shows, and attractions.
+Beginning November 9, SeaWorld takes their South Texas aquatic park to the North Pole for a fun Christmas event in San Antonio.
+Visitors to SeaWorld will be treated to the typical SeaWorld offerings as well as a number of holiday-themed events, shows, and attractions, as well as the purported largest light display in Texas.

 The park will be divided into 12 different holiday lands, each with its own lighting displays and festive food offerings.
-Be sure not to miss the Merry Mariachis or the brand new beluga whale and dolphin show, Ocean Discovery: A Splash of Christmas.
+Be sure not to miss the Merry Mariachis, O Wondrous Night, or the Elves Christmas Story.
 Tickets are available online or at the gate.

 Six Flags Fiesta Texas Holiday in the Park